Murphy homers, benches clear, Rockies top Mets 5-1

-NEW YORK (AP) — Ian Desmond got plunked square in the back by a pitch from New York Mets rookie Drew Gagnon immediately after two colossal Colorado homers, leading to a bench-clearing scrum late in the Rockies’ 5-1 victory Friday night.

-The bullpens emptied and players from both sides milled close together during two separate dustups, but there did not appear to be any serious pushing or shoving and no punches were thrown.
+“The ball slipped.
+Two-seamer.
+Complete accident,” Gagnon said.
+“When you give up two home runs and you hit a guy it looks bad, but it wasn’t my intention at all.”

+Asked if he thought the pitch was intentional, Rockies manager Bud Black said: “I’m not sure.
+I don’t know this fella.”

-Antonio Senzatela (5-4) outpitched Cy Young Award winner Jacob deGrom, and Colorado got homers from David Dahl and Daniel Murphy in a three-run eighth inning.
-That made it 5-1, and the Rockies went on to their 10th win in 12 games.
+Antonio Senzatela (5-4) outpitched Cy Young Award winner Jacob deGrom, and Colorado got homers from David Dahl and Murphy in a three-run eighth inning.
+That made it 5-1, and the Rockies won their 10th in 12 games.

-Desmond clearly took exception to getting hit by Gagnon’s 92 mph fastball three pitches after Murphy shuffled up the first base line with bat in hand while taking a long look at his solo shot into the second deck in right field against his former team.
+At first, Desmond clearly took exception to getting hit by Gagnon’s 92 mph fastball three pitches after Murphy shuffled up the first base line with bat in hand while taking a long look at his solo shot into the right field second deck.

+“He hit me and I said, ‘What are you doing?'”
+Desmond explained.
+“He said it wasn’t on purpose and at that point I just put my head down and kind of started walking up the line.
+If we need to get more in depth with it, I’m fine with that.
+But it really wasn’t anything major there.”

+A heated Murphy hopped over the dugout railing and was one of the first Rockies onto the field.

-Gagnon picked up the ball that hit Desmond and rolled it in his direction as Desmond jawed with him and then other Mets players.
-An angry Murphy was one of the first Rockies to bounce out of the dugout onto the field.
+Gagnon picked up the ball and rolled it in the direction of Desmond, who jawed with the pitcher and then other Mets players.

+“There wasn’t much said between him and I. Just one thing.
+It wasn’t on purpose.
+So I mean, that was kind of it,” Gagnon said.

+The second dustup appeared to involve Desmond and deGrom, but the Mets ace said he thought it was simply a misunderstanding.

 After the teams finally returned to their dugouts, plate umpire Chris Segal warned both benches and there was no further trouble.

+“We determined that we did not think the pitch was intentional.
+And then, given the situation, when everybody’s milling around like that, it’s usually the best move to put in a warning.
+We’re stuck.
+We can’t just do nothing there,” crew chief Mike Winters told a pool reporter.

+“Bad situation to be hit there, but we didn’t think it was intentional.”

-Two batters before Murphy connected, Dahl hit a titanic two-run homer off Gagnon deep into the second deck in right to make it 4-1.
+Two batters before Murphy connected, Dahl hit a titanic two-run homer off Gagnon into the second deck in right to make it 4-1.

-Michael Conforto homered for the Mets, and deGrom (3-6) allowed two runs and six hits in six innings.
-He struck out 10.

 Raimel Tapia hit an RBI double off deGrom in the third, and Desmond added a run-scoring single in the fourth.